dssoc/dssoc.github.io/course.md

 This syllabus is a 'living document.'
 By this I mean I reserve the right to change the reading assignments in response to your feedback as well as my own sense of our group achievement.
 No changes will be made without at least two weeks of advance notice.
 Each week, we also provide you with a list of "optional readings" in case you want to go deeper into the material that is covered in the assigned readings.
 <br/>

+***Weekly Student Presentation***

+You are required to sign up to lead the presentation of one of the required social science readings each week-- please choose a date using this link.
+Your presentation should be approximately 10 minutes long, and delivered via Google slides, powerpoint, or a similar tool.
+The presentation should address the following questions: 1) "What is the main research question or problem that the author is posing/trying to solve"?
+2) How do they try to answer this question?
+3) What are the strengths of their overall argument?
+4) What are the weakenesses of their argument?
+Wherever possible, use visuals or tables and figures from papers to communicate the findings.

 ***Weekly Lab Assignments***
 <br/>
 _By 5PM on the listed due date_, you will be required to complete and submit the assigned lab exercises described on the course schedule on this website.
 You must submit your lab assignments in a format called "R markdown" (abbreviated .Rmd).
 A video that describes how to create files in this format is available on the Schedule for the second lab (the first lab assignment is ungraded).